 Immigration status: Pennsylvania follows federal law on this issue, which means that Pennsylvania employers cannot discriminate against employees based on immigration status.
 Once an employee has proven to be eligible to work in the United States, the individual’s immigration status cannot be used in any other employment decisions.

-Social media: There is no specific Pennsylvania statute precluding the use of social media to gather information on applicants for employment positions.
+Social media: There is no specific Pennsylvania statute precluding the use of social media to gather information on candidates for employment positions.

-Other: Pennsylvania employers are prohibited from requiring an applicant or employee to take a polygraph/lie detector test as a condition for employment or for continuation of employment.
-This prohibition does not apply to applicants or employees in the field of public law enforcement, or who dispense or have access to narcotics or other dangerous drugs.
+Other: Pennsylvania employers are prohibited from requiring an candidate or employee to take a polygraph/lie detector test as a condition for employment or for continuation of employment.
+This prohibition does not apply to candidates or employees in the field of public law enforcement, or who dispense or have access to narcotics or other dangerous drugs.

 Article 29 Working Party Publishes Guidelines